kitconcept/volto-light-theme/docs/reference/widgets.md

   });
 ```

-being `footerLogosSchema` a schema generation function or a plain `JSONSchema` object that has this signature:
+`footerLogosSchema` is a schema generation function or a plain `JSONSchema` object that has the following signature.

 ```ts
 export type BlocksObjectWidgetSchema =